Stormy Daniels Slams Speculation She’s Part Of NXIVM Sex Cult: It’s A ‘Terrible Conspiracy Theory’

 Raniere was arraigned and pleaded not guilty to all three charges on May 4.
 Mack also pleaded not guilty to all three counts during her initial appearance and arraignment.
 She was later released on a $5 million bond at the end of April.

-Frank Parlato, the journalist who first published the horrors of NXIVM and used to work as the group’s publicist, tells HollywoodLife EXCLUSIVELY that Allison and India [Oxenberg] made a “pact” to stand up for Keith, even if it meant being put behind bars.
+Frank Parlato, the journalist who first published the horrors of NXIVM and used to work as the group’s publicist, told HollywoodLife EXCLUSIVELY that Mack and India [Oxenberg] made a “pact” to stand up for Raniere, even if it meant being put behind bars.
 “She believes she’s doing good work and that she’s helping to save the world by helping Keith.”

 This tattoo?